CloudBase Resources Migration Guide

 - Visit CloudBase Platform/Cloud Functions

-- Click the "Function Name" to migrate, enter function details page
+- Click the "Function Name" to be migrated to enter the function details page

-$LATESTversion - Click "Download" button to download function code package (
+$LATESTversion - Click the "Download" button to download the function code package (

 .zipformat)